jonnynoone/pass-gen/README.md

-# Password Generator
+# Mobile Number Generator

-A simple password generator written in PHP and JavaScript
+A simple mobile number generator written in PHP and JavaScript